Before You Begin Building.

 No, this will not harm the pump as long as the pump’s intake is not blocked or obstructed.

 No. All of our pumps are designed to be fully submerged in fresh water.
-Running the pump outside of the water will cause the pump to overheat.
+Running the pump outside of the water will cause the pump to overheat and burnout.

 To prevent chemical attack which could be harmful to the pump’s working components.